Minimum Resource Threshold Policy Under Partial Interference: Application: WASH Policy in Senegal

-We use the proposed methods to estimate the optimal allocation of WASH facilities in Senegal.
-Specifically, we use the 2014-2018 Senegal DHS, which used a two-stage stratified survey design where households are nested under census blocks.
-As a reminder, we treat the census blocks as clusters and households within each census block as individual study units.
-We restrict the sample to households with complete data on $\bO_{ij} = (Y_{ij}, A_{ij}, \bX_{ij})$; see Section \ref{sec:notation} for the exact definition of the observed variables.
-For training the allocation rule, we use the 2014-2017 DHS, which contains $\NC = 1027$ census blocks with $13556$ households.
-For testing the allocation rule, we use the 2018 DHS, which contains $213$ census blocks with $2859$ households.
-For the test set, we vary the diarrhea-free target threshold $\thr$ from 0.67 to 0.73, which is just slightly above and below the average of the diarrhea-free incidence level of 0.689 between 2014 and 2017.
-Then, for each target threshold $\thr$, the estimated OMAR for the overall potential outcome (i.e., $\widehat{\LB}_\OV$) reports the minimum proportion of WASH facilities needed to have at least $\thr$ proportion of households in a census block to be diarrhea free.
-For the estimation of the direct and indirect rules, we use the same procedures as in the simulation except that, for the direct rule, we use 100 cross-fitted estimators with median adjustment and 10 rounds of undersampling.
-Finally, we examine the plausibility of Assumptions \hyperlink{(A1)}{(A1)}-\hyperlink{(A5)}{(A5)} in the Senegal DHS and discover no serious violations; see Section \ref{sec:BOAssessment} of the Supplementary Material.
+For training data, we use the 2014-2017 DHS, which contains $\NC = 1027$ census blocks with $\sum_{i} \NI_i = 13556$ households.
+For validation data, we use the 2018 DHS, which contains $213$ census blocks with $2859$ households.
+Also, for the validation data, we vary the diarrhea-free target threshold $\thr$ from $0.67$ to $0.73$, which is slightly above and below the average diarrhea-free incidence level of $0.689$ between 2014 and 2017.
+Then, for each $\thr$, we estimate the {\OURR}\ for the overall potential outcome.
+For both the direct and the indirect approaches, we use the same procedures as in the simulation study except that, for the direct approach, we use 100 cross-fitted estimators with median adjustment and 10 rounds of undersampling.
+In Section \ref{sec:BOAssessment} of the Supplementary Material, we discuss how the bounded cluster size assumption and Assumptions \hyperlink{(A1)}{(A1)}-\hyperlink{(A5)}{(A5)} are plausible in the Senegal DHS.